bgallll/Cow-Munching-Apple-Apocalypse/README.md

 **Phase 3:**
-- [ ] Destroy the fruit when it leaves the screen
-- [ ] Create a timer that tracks the time it takes the player to end the game
+- [X] Create a timer that tracks the time it takes the player to end the game
-- [ ] Create a size capacity for the cow that will end the game and result in the player winning
+- [X] Create a size capacity for the cow that will end the game and result in the player winning
-- [ ] Display the player's final score when they win
+- [X] Display the player's final time when they win